-Calvary Church began to take shape in 1930 as a small Wednesday night Bible Study in Orange County with a group of Christians who were seeking a church that would remain true to the Bible.
-The group reached out to Dr. Charles Fuller of Calvary Church of Placentia who agreed to help get this new church started and write the original statement of beliefs.
+Calvary Church of Santa Ana began to take shape in 1930 as a small Wednesday night Bible Study in Orange County with a group of Christians who were seeking a church that would remain true to the Bible.
+The group reached out to Dr. Charles Fuller, the pastor of Calvary Church of Placentia, who agreed to help get this new church started and write the original statement of beliefs.
+(Fuller would also become a co-founder of Fuller Theological Seminary and a pioneer of radio evangelism with a broadcast first hosted on Biola's station and )

 Calvary Church of Santa Ana had its first service on Sunday, September 20, 1931, in the Ebell Club on French Street.
-The church was officially chartered as an independent branch of Calvary Church of Placentia on October 25, 1931 with 203 members.
-The church’s original purpose statement under the leadership of the first Senior Pastor Frank E. Lindgren was:“Our purpose is to honor God, present and exalt Christ, further the missionary effort and be of service to the people of our community.”
+The church was officially chartered as an independent branch of Calvary Church of Placentia on October 25, 1931 with 207 charter members.
+The church’s original purpose statement under the leadership of the first Senior Pastor Frank E. Lindgren was: “Our purpose is to honor God, present and exalt Christ, further the missionary effort and be of service to the people of our community.”
 From the very beginning, Calvary has placed a high priority on reaching the world for Jesus.
-It was in 1932 that Harold and Dauphine Tuggy became Calvary’s first missionaries with the Orinoco River Mission in Venezuela.
+It was within our first year, in 1932, that Harold and Dauphine Tuggy became Calvary’s first missionaries as they went to serve at the Orinoco River Mission in Venezuela.
+And, since then many have gone out from Calvary to help make a difference globally.

 A Sunday morning at the Ebell Club in 1938